Kamil Chadirji (1897-1968), born to an influential Baghdad family,

 played a central role in the political life of lraq as founder and

 President of the National Democratic Party.
 His position allowed him

-unique opportunities to take photographs throughout Iraq.
+unique opportunities to take photographs throughout Iraq and other countries in the Middle East.
 Kamil’s son, Rifat Chadirji (b.
 1926), perhaps better known as one of the most

 influential Iraqi architects of the 20th century,

 was also an accomplished photographer, author, teacher, and critic.

 Together, their vast collection spans more than 5 decades and contains

 ca. 100,000 negatives and images documenting the Middle East, primarily